 She has performed in the orchestra pit for several musical productions with the Atlantic Light Theatre company and Opera on the Avalon in St. John's, Newfoundland.
 Stewart has also joined the Newfoundland Symphony Orchestra as an alternate and bass clarinetist for the NSO Pops series, including a concert of Sci-fi movie scores, a Sgt.
 Peppers-themed Gala concert, and performances of Tchaikovsky's Nutcracker.
 In 2017, she was a featured soloist with the Memorial University Chamber Orchestra in Parto Parto from Mozart’s La Clemenza di Tito, and previously in 2010 with the UBC Symphonic Wind Ensemble in Steven Bryant's Ecstatic Waters.
 She has performed many notable works as Principal Clarinet with the MUN and UBC Orchestras including Shostakovich's 9th and 10th Symphonies, An American in Paris, Night on Bald Mountain and Appalachian Spring.

 Stewart shares her love of music through her teaching engagements.
-She is currently a per course instructor for Memorial University of Newfoundland, and is offering a variety of online workshops and group classes for small children.
-Her student-centered approach allows opportunities for her students to be active participants in their own learning while providing fun and creative ways to tap into their natural curiosity and excitement for music.
+She is currently a per course instructor for Memorial University of Newfoundland, and is offering a variety of online workshops and group classes for all ages.
+Her student-centered approach allows students to be active participants in their own learning while providing fun and creative ways to tap into their natural curiosity and excitement for music.